 Paper quilling is a simple craft with spectacular results.
 I made a monogram out of quilled paper for a wedding gift.
-Want to know how?

 I’m always on the look out for crafts that I haven’t tried.
 While perusing the internet, I ran across a website called allthingspaper which absolutely inspired me.
 I was amazed at what you can make with a simple piece of paper.
 Not only did it make me happy to look at, but it appeased that inner cheapskate inside me.
 You can make something beautiful and not spend much more than pennies.

 That’s my kind of project.